 Ensure a safe and supportive environment for each Child receiving CWES.

-Adhere to the No Reject, No Eject policy.
+Accept all referrals and provide contracted services on a No Reject, No Eject basis.

 Use measurable outcomes to evaluate the quality of CWES.

 Use approaches to services for outcomes that best address the needs of the child welfare and juvenile justice systems.